Faster, faster

 It's important to remember that a cymbal is a musical instrument, and a rather expensive one.
 Playing with energy and applying some muscle is fine, but there is a point beyond which cymbals were never meant to be pushed.

 There's no trick to playing a cymbal properly: Just hit it firmly with a sideways stroke.
 Your objective is to get the metal to vibrate.
 Crashing straight down on it or driving a stick straight into it will shorten a cymbal’s lifespan in a hurry.
-Pay attention to the sound you're making rather than the physical impact of your playing.
+Pay attention to the sound you're making rather than the physical impact and visuals of your playing.

 If you get off on a lot of cymbal crashes and accents, invest in a few suitable instruments.
 Hearing the same single cymbal crashing over and over can wear out your welcome with the band and the audience.
 It’s also easier on your cymbals to spread the load over a few of them rather than overworking just 1 or 2.